Balt'Amour carries some of the greatest bloodlines in

 |

-most sensitive horses we have ever known.
+on the mare side is one of the sweetest, most sensitive horses we have ever known.
 Fabulous mover and jumper, brave and willing.
-Produced a Main Mare book Premium

-daughter before starting her Dressage career.
-Upon purchase by Marabet Farm, she began training over jumps and was successfully
+Produced a Main Mare book Premium daughter before starting her Dressage career.
+Upon purchase by Marabet Farm, she began training

-doing 3'6 courses in two weeks.
-Main Mare Book Holsteiner, Premium Oldenburg GOV, RPSI and ISR/Oldenburg NA.
-La
+over jumps and was successfully doing 3'6 courses in two weeks.
+Main Mare Book Holsteiner, Premium Oldenburg GOV, RPSI and

-Laureate (Lexi) received 46 bonits and premium status from the AHHA in 2000.
+ISR/Oldenburg NA.
+La Laureate (Lexi) received 46 bonits and premium status from the AHHA in 2000.

 |